 Sadly many internists and endocrinologists think that this type of diet is too radical, is unproven, or worse, are ignorant of the effects of animal products and processed foods in the genesis of diabetes and therefore haven’t even looked into the primary prevention and cure of diabetes through removing the food borne cause as an option.
 Many pediatricians are unaware of the link between dairy products and juvenile diabetes.
 Therefore you probably didn’t hear about it from your pediatrician either.
 Most diabetics weren’t given the option of choosing changing their behavior and resolving the diabetic state vs. taking medications for the rest of their life.

 An educated patient is an empowered patient.
 There are plentiful resource’s available for you to research this yourself.
 The Physicians Committee for Responsible Medicine is one source.
 They have many articles about health and nutrition.
 Their diabetes article is at http://www.pcrm.org/health/health-topics/diet-and-diabetes-recipes-for-success.
 The book The China Study by Dr. T. Colin Campbell outlines extensive studies of disease patterns in relation to dietary habits.
 The documentary film Raw For 30 Days shows how a raw diet can quickly reverse the disease and eliminate the need for medication.
+Dr. Michael Greger of Nutrition Facts has countless videos outlining the extensive research about the power of a plant-based diet to prevent and reverse diabetes and other diseases.
 To mention only a few.

 The truth of the matter is you are not helpless.
 A family history of diabetes does not doom you to the same fate.
 A diagnosis of diabetes or “pre” diabetes is not one you need to keep or even fear.
 Diabetes is a food borne illness that is as reversible as reversing the diabetogenic diet that led to it.
 You can turn it around, and walk a different road.
 Educate yourself.
 Find a knowledgeable practitioner who can assist you in your change and monitor your progress.

+As a physician and dietitian this has been the focus of my practice for many years.
+Helping people make sense of the confusion and take charge of their health.
 To find out more about my recommendations for creating optimal health check out my book The Rule Book And User Guide For Healthy Living: Common Sense for Black Folks For Who Are Sick And Tired Of Being Sick And Tired.
+To get personalized advice about your situation schedule a consultation with me using the link below.
+I meet with people all over the world via video conference.

 Nana Kwaku Opare, MD